 3. Understanding emotions – the ability to comprehend emotional language and to appreciate complicated relationships among emotions.
 This encompasses the ability to be sensitive to slight variations between emotions.

 4. Managing emotions – the ability to regulate emotions in both ourselves and in others.
 The emotionally intelligent person can harness emotions, even negative ones, and manage them to achieve intended goals.

-Increase your emotional intelligence and you’ll be safer to others.
+Increase your emotional intelligence and you’ll be safer to others and more successful in life.
 A whole new world can open up for you.
-Invest in your emotional health because those you love will be blessed in the process.
+Invest in your emotional health and those you love will be blessed in the process.